 - Who do you know who can help you get better at a specific craft?

-- What are the current trends and how you can take advantage of that?
+- What are the current trends and how you can take advantage of them?

 - What do you own that can help you get better at something?

 The answer to the last question is probably a laptop and an internet connection.
-Nowadays pretty much everyone is connected, whether we like it or not.
+Nowadays, pretty much everyone is connected, whether we like it or not.
 But if you think strategically, you can use the information online to upgrade your skills instead of uploading random pictures on social media.

 Opportunities come and go.
-If you don’t act in time you’re only wasting potential.
+If you don’t act on time, you can waste a good opportunity.

 Probably you’re interested in writing a book and you know a friend who works in this area.
 Why not talk to him about your plan?
-He can surely answer a few important questions that are troubling you.
+He can surely answer a few important questions that are stopping you and help you start.

-But most commonly, by threats, the SWOT analysis framework is referring to something that can go wrong and have a negative impact on your life and on the life of your loved ones.
+But most commonly, by threats, the SWOT analysis framework is referring to something that can go wrong.
+So wrong, that it can have a negative impact on your current life, future desired life, and on the life of your loved ones.

 So, threats might be: